TongWu/IT5003-DataStructureAlgrithm/README.md

 # IT5003 - Data Structures and Algorithms

-> ## Assignments (PSes)
+## Important: Assignments (PSes)
-> - All problems in `Assignment` folder is not visible until the deadline of that PS is passed.
+- All problems in `Assignment` folder is not visible until the deadline of that PS is passed.
-> - Although problems in each PS is different every year, there may have few similar problems.
+- Although problems in each PS is different every year, there may have few similar problems.
 Trying to copy codes from `Assignment` folder to your own assignment (PSes) problem will be considered as plagiarism by Kattis and course staff team.
 Assignments (PSes) that judged as plagiarized will receive a zero mark, as will for the subsequent assignments.

 ## 1. Introduction